Jaeman Salmon

-He previously played for the Parramatta Eels in the National Rugby League.
+He previously played for the Parramatta Eels & the Penrith Panthers in the NRL.

 Early life and background

-Salmon was born in Caringbah, New South Wales, Australia.
+Salmon was born in Caringbah in the Sutherland Shire of Southern Sydney.
 He went to high school at De La Salle College Caringbah.
-He is of Canadian descent.
+He is of Canadian and Ukrainian descent.

 Playing career

 Cronulla-Sutherland Sharks

 Salmon started his football career playing Harold Matthews for the Cronulla-Sutherland Sharks.
 While at Cronulla, Salmon represented NSW at under 16's and 18's level.

 Parramatta Eels

-In 2017, Salmon signed with Parramatta on a three year deal until 2020.
+In 2017, Salmon signed with Parramatta on a three-year deal until 2020.
 Salmon missed the first month of the 2018 season through injury, once returned he played five-eighth for Parramatta's jersey flegg team.

 Later, he appeared for Wentworthville Magpies in Intrust Super Premiership playing five-eighth playing 12 games and scoring 4 tries, including a hat-trick.

 On August 4, 2018 Salmon made his NRL debut in Round 21 playing of the bench against the Gold Coast Titans in a 28-12 win.
 In Round 22, Salmon started at five-eighth for Parramatta in a 40-4 win over the St. George Illawarra Dragons, ending the game with a try assist and line-break.

 Salmon missed the opening round of the 2019 through injury.
 Salmon returned the side in Round 2 2019, playing from the bench as Parramatta defeated rivals Canterbury-Bankstown 36-16.
 After Dylan Brown was ruled out through injury, Salmon was placed in the five-eighth position by coach Brad Arthur.
 Salmon scored his first try for Parramatta in Round 6 2019 against Wests Tigers which was the opening NRL game to be played at the new Western Sydney Stadium with Parramatta running out winners 51-6.

 On 14 May 2019, Salmon was demoted to reserve grade after Parramatta were defeated by Melbourne 64-10 at Suncorp Stadium.

-Following Parramatta's 44-22 loss against Cronulla in Round 13, Salmon was recalled back to the starting side to replace Will Smith against Brisbane.
+Following Parramatta's 44-22 loss against the Cronulla-Sutherland Sharks in Round 13, Salmon was recalled back to the starting side to replace Will Smith against Brisbane.
 In Round 14 against Brisbane, Salmon started at five-eighth and set up teammate Reed Mahoney for a second half try as Parramatta won the match 38-10.

 Salmon spent most of the 2019 season playing for Parramatta's feeder club side the Wentworthville Magpies in the Canterbury Cup NSW competition.
 Salmon kicked a field goal in Wentworthville's 20-15 grand final loss against Newtown at Bankwest Stadium.
 Wentworthville had reached the decider after finishing in 8th position and had won 3 sudden death games in a row to make the final.

 Salmon made no appearances for Parramatta in the 2020 NRL season.
 On 12 October 2020, he was released by Parramatta.